DataDog/hiring-engineers/walkthrough.md

 Click on the **Next** button to continue.

 ## Add some Tags
 Tags are a way of adding dimensions to Datadog telemetries so they can be filtered, aggregated, and compared in Datadog visualizations.
+Tags are always converted to all lower-case, and spaces will be replaced with underscores.
+You can learn more about tagging in the getting started guide:

 [https://docs.datadoghq.com/getting_started/tagging/](https://docs.datadoghq.com/getting_started/tagging/)